 Once the prototype is approved, it’s sent to the developer for coding.

-What to look for when hiring a web designer…
+What you need to find when hiring a web designer…

-- More than anything, you need to know what you want before you can find the best web designer for you.
-Because of so many specializations, it’s not about whether a designer is good or bad, but whether they’re a good fit for you.
+- More than anything, you need to know what you desire before you can find the greatest web designer for you.
+Because of so many professional skills, it’s not about whether a designer is good or bad, but whether they’re a good suit for you.

-- Pay attention to their portfolio.
-With the emphasis on graphic design, web designers each have their own unique artistic styles.
+- Pay careful attention to their portfolio.
+With the importance of graphic design, web designers each have their own exclusive creative styles.

-- Look for a mastery of the aspects you value.
-If you have a text-heavy site, see how they handle typography, readability and page layout.
-If you’re building an ecommerce store, see if they know what makes a good product page.
+- Look for the expertise of the aspects you value.
+If you contain a text-heavy site, see how they handle typography, readability and page layout.
+If you’re creating an e-commerce store, see if they know what it takes to enable a good product page.

-- Is their preferred software compatible with what the rest of your team uses?
-There’s a lot of different design software—Adobe Photoshop, Illustrator, InDesign, and Sketch, as well as prototyping software like UXPin or Balsamiq.
-Check with your other staff to see what your options are.
+- Is their software compatible with what the rest of your team uses?
+There’s a lot of different design software—Adobe Photoshop, Illustrator, Sketch and InDesign, as well as prototyping software like Balsamiq or UXPin.
+Check with your other employees to see what your options are.

-- Ask your designer about their design process and its time frame.
-Designers all have their own methods and design cycles, so double-check that you’re hiring someone that fits your company culture as well as its schedule.
+- Ask your designer about their design procedure and its time structure.
+Designers all have their own methods and design cycles, so double-check that you’re hiring someone that fits and best suit your company culture as well as its schedule.

-Web design and development are distinguished by the use of the code.
-Development is where things get technical, but the good news is you don’t have to know what your developers are talking about as long as they do (though it’s certainly helpful to learn the basics).
+Web design and development are differentiated by the use of the code and way of programing.
+Development is where things get technical, but the good news is you don’t have to know and understand what your developers are talking about as long as they do (though it’s certainly helpful to learn the basics).

-Web development is divided into two main categories:
+Web development is divided into two major categories:

-Back-end (a.k.a. server-side): The “front-end” pulls from a digital system of resources hosted on a server.
-The back-end developer manages those behind-the-scenes resources, coding the data in the database and optimizing how that data gets delivered.
-They use languages like PHP, Ruby, Python, Java or.Net.
+Back-end (server-side): The “front-end” pulls from a digital system of resources hosted on a server.
+The back-end developer skillfully manages those behind-the-scenes resources, coding the data in the database and optimizing how that data gets delivered.
+They use languages like .NET, PHP, Python, Ruby & Rails, Java.

-Similarly, a full-stack developer is someone who can handle both front-end and back-end development.
-Sometimes they’re a smart option for startups who can’t afford more than one hire, but ideally, you’d have a whole team of developers with diverse specializations.
+Similarly, a full-stack developer is a professional who can handle both front-end and back-end development.
+Sometimes they’re a intelligent option for startups who can’t afford more than one hire, but ideally, you’d have a whole team of developers with various specializations & expertise.

-What to look for when hiring a web developer…
+What you need to find when hiring a web developer…

-- Be sure to see if they’re fluent in the languages you need.
-If you can’t tell the difference, tell them what you’d like to do with your site and listen to their recommendation.
+- Be sure to look if they have professional fluency in the languages you need.
+If you can’t tell the difference, tell them what you’d like to do with your site and listen to their suggestion & recommendations.

-- Although not required, it’s helpful for a developer to be involved with the design process.
-For example, a developer could preemptively tell a designer if their choices are possible, saving time on revisions in the long-run.
+- Although not necessary, it’s helpful for a developer to be a part of the design process.
+For example, a developer could tell a designer if their choices are possible, saving time on revisions in the long-run.
 You may want to look into how well your developer works with a

-- Review their previous websites through a lens of functionality.
+- Review their previous websites through a clear lens of functionality.
 Does everything work as it should?
 Any flags pop up?
-You may not know enough about development to understand how it works, but you certainly know what it’s like to be a normal person using a site.
+You may not know enough about development to understand & relate how it works, but you certainly know what it’s like to be a normal user using a site.

 User interface (UI)

-And that’s an ongoing principle in most web design fields: if their jobs are done well, you shouldn’t even notice them.
-This is most prevalent in UI design: with a truly intuitive interface, the user doesn’t have to think about it to use it.
+And that’s an ongoing standard in most web design fields. if their works are done well, you shouldn’t even observe them.
+This is most prevalent in UI design, with a truly spontaneous interface; the user doesn’t have to think about it to use it.

-If you have to actively think about how to use the controls, it’s considered bad UI design.
-Searching for the button you need or spending a few seconds figuring out what a button does both distract you from the overall experience of using the site.
-The goal of UI design is not only to provide all the controls a user could want but also to create self-explanatory controls that users understand at a glance.
+If you have to actively think about how to use the controls while understanding wheels, it’s considered bad UI design.
+Searching for the button you need or spending a few seconds finding out what a button does both distract you from the overall familiarity of using the site.
+The goal of UI design is not only to provide all the controls a user could desire but also to create easy to follow controls that users understand at a glance.

-Another concern is space-management.
-UI designers have to find the happy medium between giving users a lot of options and conserving screen space.
+Another concern is related to space-management.
+UI designers have to find the friendly medium between giving users a lot of other options and conserving screen space.
 That’s how techniques, like hover control and pull out menus, came about.
-It’s the duty of the UI designer to decide which controls need to present at all times and which are negligible enough to hide or disregard completely.
+It’s the responsibility of the UI designer to decide which controls need to present at all times and which are negligible enough to hide or disregard completely.